23 Oct 2025

 What Is the Anxious-Avoidant Attachment Style?

-In adulthood, it often appears as anxious avoidant behaviour: sending mixed signals, seeking closeness but retreating when things feel too intense.
+In adulthood, it often appears as anxious-avoidant behaviour7: sending mixed signals, seeking closeness but retreating when things feel too intense.
 These individuals might seem independent, but beneath that independence lies fear of vulnerability.
 They oscillate between two inner messages: “I need love to feel safe” and “Getting too close will hurt me.”

 Though sometimes called an anxious avoidant attachment disorder, it’s not a clinical diagnosis but a learned pattern.
-Research shows it can be changed through therapy, secure relationships, and gradual exposure to emotional safety.
+Research shows it can be changed4 through therapy, secure relationships, and gradual exposure to emotional safety.

 Signs and Traits of Anxious-Avoidant Attachment